takahe-linux/build/README.md

 - No support for 'native' builds. (v0.1.6)
 - No support for test scripts. (v0.1.6)
 - Trivial (comments, whitespace, etc) fixes still cause rebuilds. (v0.1.6)
-- We still use recursive dependency walks... (v0.1.6)
 - No build profiling (used disk space, etc). (v0.1.7)
 - No "check for updates" script support". (v0.1.7)
 - Asynchronous and networked builds. (v0.1.7)